 OPTIMIZE TABLE) will actually free up space in the data file, whereas right now, if you defragment an InnoDB table, the ibdata file will not shrink.

-10 comments on “Differences Between innodb_data_file_path and innodb_file_per_table”
+10 Responses to “Differences Between innodb_data_file_path and innodb_file_per_table”

 Leave a Reply